Campaign of the Month: October 2017

-All bloodlines impose an additional bane on their members.
-Often, these banes are more pronounced and restrictive than their clan counterparts, and are what would considered a severe version of a normal bane.
+Scions suffer their bloodline’s bane in addition to their clan bane.
+Scions’ banes are more pronounced and restrictive than their clan counterparts, and are what would considered a severe version of a normal bane.
 For example, one ancient Malkavian bloodline takes damage from sunlight as if its members’ Blood Potency scores were five dots higher, and one group of Gangrel can only feed from Kindred, from the moment its members adopt the lineage.